 MRI

-Increased FLAIR signal relative to normal cortex may be seen but this is also not specific for meningitis 7.
+Increased FLAIR signal relative to normal cortex may be seen but this is not specific for meningitis 7.

-On post-contrast MRI, the most common positive findings are thin and linear leptomeningeal enhancement (however, only seen in 50% of patients 7).
+On post-contrast MRI, the most common positive findings are thin and linear leptomeningeal enhancement (only seen in 50% of patients 7).
 More specifically, if seen, smooth or linear enhancement is more characteristic of acute pyogenic (bacterial) and lymphocytic viral meningitis.
 If a more nodular thick enhancement pattern is seen especially involving the basal cisterns, leptomeningeal carcinomatosis or granulomatous disease is more likely 7.

 Other findings on MRI may include cerebral sulcal restricted diffusion relative to normal cortex 7.